Commando1529/freeCodeCamp-Build-a-Survey-Form/README.md

 Passed the first certification.
 Focused on html in this certification to see if I understood coding a basic form.
-Need to work on labels and linking it to CSS file
+Need to work on labels and linking it to CSS file.
+Also need to work out how to upload these files to GitHub in a better format.
+They work fine on freeCodeCamp, so further research required on using this website.

 <!DOCTYPE html>